petrvanblokland/DesignDesignSpace/Site.md

 ### 1 day • 1 week • 1 month • 1 season • 1 year

-Study path lengths range from 1 day, 1 week, 1 month, 1 season and possibly 1 year, whatever fits best to your plans, your practical possibilities and your financial situation.
+Study lengths range from 1 day, 1 week, 1 month, 1 season and possibly 1 year, whatever fits best to your plans, your practical possibilities and your financial situation.

 ### What does it cost?